SPARC-FAIR-Codeathon/SPARClink/README.md

 PROTOCOLS_IO_KEY="<protocols.io api key>"
 SERPAPI_KEY="<serpapi api key>"
 ```
 A public API key for protocols.io can be obtained by signing up as [shown here](https://www.protocols.io/developers).
-Serp api key is not required at the moment.
+SERP api key is not required at the moment.
 To integrate google scholar results, an API key can be obtained as [shown here](https://serpapi.com/).

 ### Testing
 Unit tests to verify external APIs are written in Python unittest framework.
 The tests can be run as shown below: